manoj465/app/readme.md

 - [ ] custom IFTT
 - [ ] energy usage
 - [ ] user activity tracking (for device usage stats)

+## Major Bugs

+Listed are the bugs which are worth mentioning, althought we are contineously working on fixes and improvements, Time before each bug is resolved could not be forsaid

+- [ ] Login/Signup Not Working